 What support will there be for my child’s overall wellbeing?

-We are an inclusive school; we welcome and celebrate diversity.
+- We are an inclusive school; we welcome and celebrate diversity.
 All school staff strive to ensure that every child feels safe, happy and valued.
-All pupils follow the school’s PHSE curriculum.
-All members of staff follow the school’s behaviour policy, and parents are informed of incidents and support given as necessary.
+All pupils follow the school’s PSHE (Jigsaw) curriculum.
+All members of staff and pupils understand the school’s behaviour policy, and parents are kept informed and support given as necessary.
 Parents and pupils’ views are valued.

 What specialist services and expertise are available at or accessed by the school?